-- skin name of the skin you want to use, default is default - recompile set to anything to force a recompilation of the dashboard
+- skin name of the skin you want to use, default is default - recompile set to anything to force a recompilation of the dashboard - deviceid- set a deviceid.
+See how to use it in External Commands.

 For example, the following url will load a dashboard called main with the obsidian skin: